komi786/cde_mapper/README.md

 ```bash
 pip install pandas tqdm torch transformers python-dotenv qdrant-client langchain langchain_openai ctransformers pydantic>=1.10.8 typing-extensions>=4.8.0 torch>=2.2.2 openai>=1.19.0 qdrant-client>=1.8.2 langchain-community togather faiss-cpu faiss-gpu langchain-togather simstring-fast
 ```
-Usage
+## Usage

 Running Experiments on NCBI Dataset
 Below are examples of how to run experiments using the {NCBI} dataset or anyother dataset with CT_Mapper.
 These examples demonstrate both standard inference and using the LLAMA3.1 model for enhanced performance.

-Standard Inference

-To perform standard inference on the NCBI dataset, use the following command:
+## Standard Inference: To perform standard inference on the NCBI dataset, use the following command:
 ```
 PYTHONPATH=/workspace/mapping_tool python3 '/workspace/mapping_tool/rag/vector_index.py' \
   --mode recreate \